 Joanne Abram, Janet Sinclair, and April Stadnek all said that supervision would continue to be their major preoccupation.
-They also all said that cyber-security would be a major issue for their Councils.
+They also all said that cyber-security would be a major issue for the their councils.

-Joanne Abram indicated that securing rule-making authority would be a key objective for the Alberta Insurance Council, which would allow it to enforce codes of ethics and respond to licensing challenges.
-Having that authority would also provide the Alberta Council with the ability to better enforce against non-compliant licensees.
+Joanne Abram said that developing rule-making authority would be a key objective for the Alberta Insurance Council, which would allow it to enforce codes of ethics and respond to licensing challenges.
+It would also provide it with the ability to better enforce non-compliant licensees.
 Janet Sinclair said that the Insurance Council of British Columbia is reviewing its rules to make sure they are as current as possible.
-Some of the changes being contemplated are the subject of current consultations with industry.
-Another BC priority would be continued work on the development and launch of a Restricted Insurance Agent licensing regime in the province.
-Part of that exercise will entail determining what products would fall under this regime and who should be licensed to sell those products.

-April Stadnek said that rolling out a new online licensing application and renewal process was a priority for this year in Saskatchewan, along with upgrading the ICS website.
-Ms. Stadnek mentioned that at the beginning of 2021, Saskatchewan had launched a Restricted Insurance Agent Advisory Committee consisting of appointees from CLHIA and CAFII, and it was working very well.
+Some of these changes are the subject of current consultations with industry.
+Another BC priority would be continued work on the development of a restricted insurance agent regime in the province.
+Part of the exercise is what products would fall under this regime and who would be able to sell them.
+April Stadnek said that rolling out a new online application process was a priority for this year in Saskatchewan, along with upgrading the website.
+Ms. Stadnek mentioned that Saskatchewan has rolled out a Restricted Insurance Agent Committee consisting of members from CLHIA and CAFII, and that this is working very well.

-Ms. Abram advised that in Alberta, MGAs are licensed just like an individual licensed agent, and that is probably something that should be modified.
-But that would require legislative change because at this time, the Alberta Insurance Council does not have rule-making authority.
-AIC is monitoring the Saskatchewan model of licensing MGAs very carefully.

-April Stadnek said that MGAs had been licensed as agents for a long time in Saskatchewan, but starting in 2020 they began to be licensed under their own specific MGA license.
+In Alberta, MGAs are licensed just like any other licensed person, and that is probably something that should be modified; but that requires legislative change at this time as the Alberta Insurance Council does not currently have rule-making authority.
+Alberta is monitoring the Saskatchewan model of licensing MGAs very carefully.
+April Stadnek said that MGAs were licenses as agents for a long time in Saskatchewan, but starting in 2020 they are being licensed under an MGA license.
 Ms. Stadnek said that Saskatchewan has approved using the CLHIA MGA Guideline.
 Janet Sinclair added that MGAs in BC are viewed as having the same responsibilities as any other agent.
-MGAs should be aware of what their contracted individual agents are doing because disciplinary action against an agent can also be applied against an MGA.
+MGAs should be aware of what their agents are doing because disciplinary action against an agent can also be applied to an MGA.

 Ms. Stadnek said that she believes in collaboration to achieve results.
-Generally, licensees are compliant, and the focus should therefore be on the non-compliant actors.
+Generally, licensees are compliant, and the focus should be on the non-compliant actors.
 Industry needs to be involved in that objective.

-Joanne Abram said that there is a common interest in improving the professionalism of the industry, and it starts with the quality and background of the individuals recruited to the industry.
+Joanne Abram said that there is a common interest in improving the professionalism in the industry, and it starts with recruitment.
 Janet Sinclair agreed with the importance of working closely with industry in resolving these issues.
 Insurers are uniquely placed to try to ensure that background checks, recruitment, training etc. are meeting the highest standards.

 A question was asked about what market conduct trends have been noticed by panelists.

-Joanne Abram said that there are increases in unlicensed activity, in people who do not have Errors & Omissions Insurance in place, and in licensees who have not met the continuing education requirements.
+Joanne Abram said that there are increases in unlicensed activity, in people who do not have E&O in place, or in licensees that have not met the continuing education requirements.
 There have been cases of the theft of client's funds.
-There are some examples of 'scope creep' where products sold under an RIA Certificate of Authority may not be covered by the licence issued.
-One example of inappropriate scope creep activity that had come to light was a travel agent selling critical illness insurance under an RIA certificate.
+There are some examples of scope creep where products sold under a restricted insurance agent certificate may not be covered by some of the new products introduced into the marketplace.
+One example is a travel agent selling critical illness insurance under an RIA certificate, and that was cited as an example of something that is not appropriate.
 April Stadnek said that there are supervision requirements in Saskatchewan, but these are not always followed and the supervision may not be done by someone who is in a position to play that role without a conflict of interest-for example, a husband supervising a wife.

-Janet Sinclair said that there were similar issues in BC, including fraudulent behaviour.
+Janet Sinclair said that there were similar issues in BC including fraudulent behaviour.